Mahi0412/Smart-Exam-Hall-Monitoring-and-Management-System-/README.md

 ## Objectives

-Automate examination timing and countdown management.

-Display current time and room temperature on the LCD.

-Configure examination start time and duration using a 4×4 keypad.

-Provide password-protected access to configuration settings.

-Display remaining examination time using multiplexed 7-segment displays.

-Monitor room temperature using the LM35 sensor.

-Provide percentage-based examination status using Green, Yellow, and Red LEDs.

-Implement pause and resume functionality using an external interrupt.

-Record examination start and end times using the RTC.

-Provide a buzzer indication during the final stage of the examination.

-Reduce manual timing errors and intervention.
+Automate examination timing and countdown management, display current time and room temperature on the LCD, Configure examination start time and duration using a 4×4 keypad, provide password-protected access to configuration settings.Display remaining examination time using multiplexed 7-segment displays.Monitor room temperature using the LM35 sensor,provide percentage-based examination status using Green, Yellow, and Red LEDs.Implement pause and resume functionality using an external interrupt,record examination start and end times using the RTC,provide a buzzer indication during the final stage of the examination and reduce manual timing errors and intervention.

 ## Hardware Requirements